arnodel/golua/quotas.md

 Returns an object `ctx` representing the current context.
 This object cannot be mutated but gives useful information about the execution context.

-- `ctx.status` is the status of the context as a string, which can be `"live"` if this is the currently running context, `"done"` if this execution context terminated successfully, or `"killed"` if the context terminated because it would otherwise have exceeded its limits.
+- `ctx.status` is the status of the context as a string, which can be:
-- `ctx.cpulimit` is the CPU limit for the context.
-- `ctx.cpuused` is the amount of CPU used so far in the context (so that will change each time for a live context).
-- `ctx.memlimit` is the memory limit for the context.
+  - `"live"` if this is the currently running context;
-- `ctx.memused` is the amount of memory used so far in the context (so that will change each time for a live context).
-- `ctx.io` is set to the string `"on"` if IO is enabled, `"off"` otherwise.
-- `ctx.golib` is set to the string `"on"` if the Go bridge is enabled, `"off"` otherwise.
+  - `"done"` if this execution context terminated successfully;
+  - `"error"` if this execution context terminated with an error
+  - `"killed"` if the context terminated because it would otherwise have exceeded its limits.
+- `ctx.limits` returns an object giving the resource limits of `ctx`
+- `ctx.used` returns an object giving the used resources of `ctx`
+- `ctx.flags` returns a string describing the flags that any code running in this context has to comply with.
+Those flags are `"memsafe"`, `"cpusafe"` and `"iosafe"` currently.

 #### `runtime.callcontext(ctxdef, f, [arg1, ...])`

 This function creates a new execution context `ctx` from `ctxdef`, calls `f(arg1, ...)` in this context, then returns `ctx`.
+Additionally
+- if the call was successful, it also returns the returns values of `f(arg1.
+  ...)`;
+- if there was a non-terminal error in the call, it also returns the error.
+In this respect, the `runtime.callcontext()` function always behaves like `pcall`.

 By default `ctx` will inherit from the current context: its CPU and memory limits will be the amount of unused CPU and memory in the current context, and